Heading South to a Crazy Little Town in Ecuador

 Aside from a little bit of a wait on the way in, immigration officers seemed to be on-the-ball and processed visitors fairly quickly

 Go back to where it all started and follow the whole overland adventure from Nicaragua to Colombia and Colombia to Peru –

 Contemporary Colombia Street Art

 A Journey to the Middle of the World

 Baños – A Crazy Little Town in Ecuador

 Adventures in Southern Peru

-If you found this post entertaining, please tell your friends and click the picture you like to Pin It for later! :o)
+If you found this post about Banos, a crazy little town in Ecuador entertaining, please tell your friends and click the picture you like to Pin It for later! :o)